Computation of the solid-liquid interfacial free energy in hard spheres by means of thermodynamic integration: Simulations

 \subsection{Setup}

 We carried out Metropolis Monte Carlo simulations with systems of different geometry and size, in cuboid simulation boxes with periodic boundary conditions.
 The systems consisted of $N=1\,097\dots38\,993$ particles.
-The number density was $\rho=N/V=0.991\sigma^{-3}$ (up to single particle accuracy).
+The number density was $\rho=N/V=0.991\sigma^{-3}$.
 The geometries of the systems could be divided into two classes.
 One class contained the systems with constant shorter dimensions $L_x = L_y \equiv L = 9.3978\sigma$ and a varying longer dimension $L_z = 12.5304\sigma\dots125.304\sigma$.
 The other class contained the systems with constant longer dimension $L_z = 62.652\sigma$ and varying shorter dimensions $L = 6.2652\sigma\dots25.0608\sigma$.
 We chose these geometries such that the $z$-dimension was always significantly larger than the other two.
 This fixes the solid-liquid interface parallel to the $x$-$y$ plane.
 Thus its projected area is $L^2$.

 To obtain well equilibrated systems in coexistence, two smaller systems -- one solid, the other liquid -- were merged to form a larger system.
-The solid part was set up as an fcc-crystal with the equilibrium density of the solid at coexistence.
+The solid part was set up as an fcc-crystal with the equilibrium density of the solid at coexistence ($\rho_{\text{ solid}}^{\text{ coex}}=1.0408\sigma^{-3}$) reported in \cite{hoover1968melting}.
+Hence the unit cell dimensions of the crystal were $1.5663\sigma$ and the simulation box dimensions are integral multiples of it.
 The interface orientation of the crystal was $(100)$.
 The liquid part was set up in a box of the same size, but not in a liquid state.
 Rather, it was set up in a crystal structure with the equilibrium density of the liquid at coexistence.
 First, the solid particles were kept fixed in their places and the liquid particles were equilibrated by performing $2N\cdot10^6$ Monte Carlo (MC) steps.
 Some of the liquid particles crystallized on the fixed solid interface.
-Afterwards the whole system was simulated for another $2N\cdot10^6$ MC steps to reach an equilibrium coexistence state.
+Afterwards the whole system was simulated for another $2\cdot10^6$ MC sweeps ($2N\cdot10^6$ steps) to reach an equilibrium coexistence state.

 To distinguish between solid and liquid particles, we used the bond order parameter described in ref.~\cite{steinhardt1983bond}.